jacobhall03/atmosphere-library/README.md

-# matlab-atmosphere-library
+# atmosphere-library
-Repo of matlab functions, classes, etc. related to atmosphere modeling
+Repo of my code related to atmosphere modeling